 And then something miraculous happened.

-My instructor has observed me for several hours.
-After failing the ICBC driving tests three times already and having persisted at this very uncomfortable, scary, overwhelming task of learning to drive, he was my third instructor.
+My new instructor has observed me for one hour.
+After failing the ICBC driving tests three times already and having persisted in this very uncomfortable, scary, overwhelming task of learning to drive, he was my third instructor.

-But this instructor was must calmer than all the others.
+But this instructor was much calmer than all the others.
 It seems he listened more, remaining very quiet at times.
-But today, he voiced a huge discovery, which I think will change my life.
+He then voiced a huge discovery, which I think will change my life.

 “I have watched you struggle with driving for a long time now.
 I want to understand what you see compared to what I think I see, because we are both looking at your struggle from two different perspectives.
 We both face the same battle.
 Agree?“

 “OK.
 I see that you process a massive amount of information, a vast colossal awareness far more significant, far more specific and detailed over an extensive range and distance in all directions while you are in the car.”

 Yes, of course, I state.
 It’s scary.
 I don’t want to hurt anyone.

 “This awareness is enormous,” as he draws a small black dot on the paper with a large circle touching the outer edge of the page and states, “If I could get my driving instructors to think like this and be this aware, it would be amazing!
 But you know it’s a lot of information to process.
 It can be overwhelming and certainly exhausting to try and keep up with it all while we drive.”

 Yes, I gasp, knowing that when I leave these 90-minute drives, wet from sweat, I often immediately take a nap right after.